 Brokers/dealers are not encouraged to contact the City on currently available securities that the broker/dealers believe are items of interest to the City.
 The Treasury & Debt Division Director will obtain investment alternatives and get approval from an Investment Officer prior to making any investment decision.
+After the decision is made, execution will be on a competitive basis.
 All security purchases and trades conducted through the City will be settled with the City's third- party custodial bank using Delivery versus Payment (DVP).